flexera-public/right_st/README.md

     -f, --force:  Force upload of RightScript despite lack of Metadata comments -x, --prefix <prefix>: Create dev/test version by adding prefix to name of all RightScripts uploaded

+rightscript rightscript delete <path>...
-    -D, --delete: Delete dev/test ServerTemplates and RightScripts with a prefix
+  Delete dev/test RightScripts with a prefix.
+  Flags:
+    -x, --prefix <prefix>: Delete rightscripts specified in file with a prefix.
+This command acts to cleanup scripts created with upload --prefix.

 right_st rightscript download <name|href|id> [<path>]
   Download a RightScript to a file.
 Metadata comments will automatically be